aimms/how-to/Articles/329/329-more-logging.rst

 Using AWS to inspect logs created on the AIMMS Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The AWS logging information is only accessible to staff from AIMMS User Support.
+The AWS logging information is only accessible to AIMMS staff.
 Please find a snapshot of the information below.

 .. image:: images/aws-logging-snapshot.png